GCA-VH-lab/uorf4u/docs/ExampleDrivenGuide/cmd_guide.md

-# Quickstart guide
+# Example-driven guide

-Here we present several examples of uorf4u usage and the respective command-line parameters.
+Here we present several examples of uorf4u command-line version usage and the respective command-line parameters.
 This chapter based on the considering of well-known uORFs that are known as translation and transcription regulators (see review articles: [Ito et.al.
 2013](https://www.annualreviews.org/doi/10.1146/annurev-biochem-080211-105026) and [Dever et.al.
 2020](https://www.annualreviews.org/doi/abs/10.1146/annurev-genet-112618-043822)).

 **Before start:** The necessary sample data as well as adjustable tool' configuration files are provided by uorf4u at the post-install step: